Project-Resilience/platform/projects/chlorination_control.md

 <!-- Provide links to the deliverables of the project -->
 <!-- For instance, a link to the interactive application -->
-A user interface and a thorough paper on arXiv are in progress.
+- A thorough paper on arXiv is in progress.
+For now we do have a short report on [arXiv](https://arxiv.org/abs/2508.19173)
+- A user interface is also in progress.

 ## Data attributes